Title: A Caged Tiger

 Considering the situation with Sheppard’s permission form, she should’ve pushed the issue, and it was embarrassing that she hadn’t since she had a full set of protocols already written that she used on a variety of projects in the past.
 She’d updated it for the expedition shortly after she’d left Nevada permanently.
 Meredith attached the document to a reply email and jotted off a list of scientists already on the mission who would be appropriate to peer review the research coming out of genetics.

-Then, with some reluctance, she drafted a second email to Weir which she CC’d to O’Neill, Sheppard, and Dr. Carolyn Lam where she outlined her concerns regarding Beckett as the CMO of the expedition.
+Then, with some reluctance, she drafted a second email to Weir which she CC’d to O’Neill, Sheppard, and Dr. Iona Brightman where she outlined her concerns regarding Beckett as the CMO of the expedition.
 He hadn’t practiced medicine for over five years, and his narrow focus regarding the gene research meant he hadn’t even bothered to review the medical history of a single person approved for the mission so far.
 She liked Carson Beckett but he wasn’t suited for the job, and it was best to get out in front of the situation before a final decision was handed down by Weir.

 “You look more irritated than normal.”